Kinto/kinto/docs/api/1.x/timestamps.rst

 .. note::

-    ``If-Match`` and ``If-None-Match`` headers on Kinto work slightly different from what `the specification expects <https://tools.ietf.org/html/rfc7232#section-3>`_
+    ``If-Match`` and ``If-None-Match`` headers on Kinto work slightly different from what `their RFC specification expects <https://tools.ietf.org/html/rfc7232#section-3>`_.
-    for these precondition headers.
-Instead of comparing if ``ETag`` is exactly the same, as the specification suggests, it just checks if the ``ETag`` is newer or older in order to simplify the synchronization behavior.
+    Instead of comparing if the current
+    ``ETag`` is exactly the same as the value provided on the header, the current implementation just checks if the ``ETag`` is newer or older in order to simplify the synchronization behavior on clients.

 Replication
 ===========